TechStudent10/Embot/README.md

 description: This is a description
 ```

-*Please note that the fields, "url" and "color" do NOT work.
-They will be ignored.*
+### Please Note that the following fields will be ignored due so some issues with them:
+- url: Won't work as it errors out for some reason.
+- color: Color is already specified.
+Won't work.

 ## Thanks
 I have no idea how to end this README soooooooooooooooo...